himanibirhade/Central-User-Management/intro_adding_new_user_to_central.md

 13. Verify the user details and then click `Add User`.

-The user's account has been added successfully.
+The user has been added successfully.

 ### Adding Bulk Users to Central